grasflow/Coinect/.ai/generation-endpoint-implementation-plan.md

     // Obsługa błędów z message (np. z serwisu) if (error instanceof Error) {
-      // Check if it's a client/tag not found error if (error.message.includes("not found") || error.message.includes("does not belong")) {
+      // Check if it's a client not found error if (error.message.includes("not found") || error.message.includes("does not belong")) {
         return new Response(
           JSON.stringify({